ovh/venom/executors/readfile/README.md

 ```

 - result.timeseconds: execution duration
-- result.err: if exist, this field contains error
+- result.err: if the file does not exist, this field contains an error
-- result.content: content of readed file
+- result.content: content of the read file
-- result.contentjson: content of readed file if it's a json.
+- result.contentjson: content of the read file if it's a json file.
 You can access json data as result.contentjson.yourkey for example
-- result.size.filename: size of file 'filename'
+- result.size.filename: size of the file 'filename'
-- result.md5sum.filename: md5 of file 'fifename'
+- result.md5sum.filename: md5 of the file 'fifename'
-- result.modtime.filename: date modification of file 'filename', example: 1487698253
+- result.modtime.filename: modification date of the file 'filename', example: 1487698253
 - result.mod.filename: rights on file 'filename', example: -rw-r--r--

+Note: the value of 'filename' is equal to the path, where all letters are in lower case and where all '/' have been replaced by '_'.

 ## Default assertion